FastComments/fastcomments-docs/src/content/guides/api/items/comment-structure.md

 Some of these fields are marked `READONLY` - these are returned by the API but cannot be set.

+### Comment Text Structure

+Comments are written in a FastComments flavor of markdown, which is just markdown plus traditional `bbcode` style tags for images, like `[img]path[/img]`.

+Text is stored in two fields.
+The text the user entered is stored unmodified in the `comment` field.
+This is rendered and stored in the `commentHTML` field.

+The allowed HTML tags are `b, u, i, strike, pre, span, code, img, a, strong, ul, ol, li, and br`.

+It's recommended to render the HTML, since it is a very small subset of HTML, building a renderer is pretty straightforward.
+There are multiple libraries for React Native and Flutter, for instance, to help with this

+You may choose to render the un-normalized value of the `comment` field.
+[An example parser is here.](https://github.com/FastComments/fastcomments-code-examples/blob/master/custom-client/client/parse-comment.js).

+The example parser could also be adjusted to work with HTML, and transform the HTML tags into expected elements to render for your platform.

+### Tagging

 When users are tagged in a comment, the information is stored in a list called `mentions`.
 Each object in that list has the following structure.